smart-edge-open/specs/doc/getting-started/openness-experience-kits.md

 roles/kubernetes/cni/kubeovn/master/templates/crd_local.yml.j2:13:  cidrBlock: "192.168.{{ loop.index0 + 1 }}.0/24"
 ```

-The 192.168.x.y is used for SRIOV and interface service IP address allocation in Kube-ovn CNI.
-So it is not allowed for the server IP address, which conflicting with this range.
+The 192.168.x.y is used for SRIOV and interface service IP address allocation in the Kube-ovn CNI, therefore the server IP address should not conflict with this range.
-Completely avoid the range of address defined as per the netmask as it may conflict in routing rules.
+Completely avoid the range of address defined as per the netmask as it may conflict with routing rules.

 Eg. If the server/host IP address is required to use 192.168.x.y while this range by default used for SRIOV interfaces in OpenNESS.
 The IP address range for cidrBlock in roles/kubernetes/cni/kubeovn/master/templates/crd_local.yml.j2 file  can be changed to 192.167.{{ loop.index0 + 1 }}.0/24 to use some other IP segment for SRIOV interfaces.